Steady states and phase transitions in heterogeneous asymmetric exclusion processes: Steady-state densities

 \subsection{Monte-Carlo simulations}

+We consider a lattice of $L$ sites, labelled by an index $i$ with $i\in [1,L]$.
 Let $n_i(t)$, which is either 0 or 1, be the occupation at site $i$ at time $t$.
-We perform MCS studies of the model subject to the update rules (a)-(c) described above in Sec.~\ref{model} using a random sequential updating scheme.
+We perform MCS studies of the model subject to the update rules (a)-(c) described above in Sec.~\ref{model} by using a random sequential updating scheme.
+The particles enter the system through the left most site ($i=1$) at a fixed rate $\alpha$, subject to exclusion, i.e., if $n_1=0$.
+After hopping through the system from $i=1$ to $L$, subject to exclusion, the particles exit the system from $i=L$ at a fixed rate $\beta$.
+Here, $\alpha$ and $\beta$ are the two simulation parameters, which are varied to produce different steady states.
 After reaching the steady states, the density profiles are calculated and temporal averages are performed.
 This produces time-averaged, space-dependent density profiles, given by $\langle n_i\rangle$,which are parametrised by $\alpha$ and $\beta$; here $\langle...\rangle$ implies temporal averages over steady states.
-The simulations have been performed with $L=1000$ up to $10^6$ Monte-Carlo steps.
+The simulations have been performed with $L=10000$ up to $10^7$ Monte-Carlo steps. { Lastly, all the measurements are made in the steady states, which are reached by the system after spending certain transient times.
+In an open TASEP, a steady state is easily ascertained by observing the spatio-temporal constancy of the average density $\langle n_i(t)\rangle$ (excluding the domain walls) in the bulk of the system.
+In the present problem, such a way to confirm the steady state fails due to the (expected) spatially varying steady state density in the bulk.
+Instead, we use the constancy of the current $J$ in the steady state, a condition that holds both in the present study and also for a uniform open TASEP.
+In our MCS studies, all our measurements are done only after this condition is satisfied.}